ankitects/anki-manual/src/deck-options.md

 Deck options primarily control the way Anki schedules cards.
-If you're a new user, it's recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting options.
+If you're a new user, it's recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting the options.
 Please make sure you understand the options before changing them, as mistakes could reduce Anki's effectiveness.

 If you're on the desktop app, do any of the following to access deck options: